pbignardi/dotfiles/README.md

 After having tried `chezmoi` I figured it was probably easier to maintain a simple script with all the steps I need to perform to setup a new computer with the software and configuration I need.

 ## Bootstrap
-There are two possible way to automatically setup the dotfiles onto a new computer: cloning the repository or downloading and running the `dotsetup.sh` script.
+There are two possible way to automatically setup the dotfiles onto a new computer: cloning the repository or downloading and running the `init.sh` script.

 ### Cloning the repository
 If `git` is already installed on the system, just clone the repo